dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 #### What can I use for authentication/authorization?
 If you want to protect your game leaderboards from unauthorized access, you should implement an appropriate mechanism.
 Azure App Service (a service which Azure Functions sits on) has an excellent implementation that you can use to protect your backend and it is documented [here](https://docs.microsoft.com/en-us/azure/app-service/app-service-authentication-overview).
 To use it in this Functions app, comment the appropriate lines in the `authhelper.js` file.

+#### What if I want to set up some rate limit for my API?
+Since your API is stateless, you should use a store to preserve state in order to properly limit client requests and protect your API.
+A cool option to do that is [Azure Redis Cache](https://azure.microsoft.com/en-us/services/cache/) in alignment with one of these excellent express modules [strict-rate-limiter](https://www.npmjs.com/package/strict-rate-limiter), [express-brute](https://www.npmjs.com/package/express-brute), or [rate-limiter](https://www.npmjs.com/package/express-limiter).